armink/EasyFlash/README.md

 ## 2 Flow

-### 2.1 Env
+### 2.1 Env(KV database)

 The figure below shows an ENV's common interface be called by the console(terminal).
-The ENV `"temp"` from creation to save, and then modify the final delete process.
 These interfaces are supported by the application layer called.

+- 1.Create temperature environment variable.
+It's name is `temp` and value is `123`;
+- 2.Save temperature to flash and reboot;
+- 3.Check the temperature has saved successfully;
+- 4.Change the temperature value to `456` and save, reboot;
+- 5.Check the temperature has changed successfully;
+- 6.Delete temperature environment variable.

 ![easy_flash_env](https://raw.githubusercontent.com/armink/EasyFlash/master/docs/en/images/EnvDemo.gif)